Body Glove snorkel cruise in Kona Hawaii

-I love that the crew of the Body Glove is very meticulous about all the details for snorkeling the area and even offering a beginner’s snorkeling session with newbies on how to use the snorkel mask and fins.
+I love that the crew of the Body Glove is very meticulous about all the details for snorkeling the area and even offering a beginner’s snorkeling session with newbies on how to use the snorkel set with mask and fins.
 They also give detailed instructions of the swimming parameter and areas to avoid around the coast – which is great along with the lifeguards from the ship patrolling the waters for any issues.
 The kids go ahead and attend the class while gather up all the floating and water gear that they will be using and head out to the water.
 The Pacific Ocean is surprisingly cold during winter, but not bad after you are swimming around, so I adapt and assemble all the floats while waiting for the kids to finally come down from the stairs.

 Snorkeling by the Red Rocks in South Kona

 You enter a completely fascinating world once you put your head in the water, you can easily see from a depth of 20 feet in clear water and gorgeous coral reefs that look healthy and in a range of colors and sizes.
 Bringing the best underwater camera to this snorkeling experience really adds to taking home some fantastic captures of the gorgeous reefs, coral and tropical fish we found in the area.
 Schools of tropical fish swarm around the protected corals and staying close to their home turf while more giant sea turtles swim close by oblivious to our presence.
 We are given about two hours to float around, grab a hamburger lunch or even jump from the high deck or slide from the ship’s side which was exciting for the kids to do.
 Lunch ended up being salads and burgers with healthy taro chips for that salty crunch factor.